Cizre: Summary

-On 26 August 2016, 11 policemen were killed and 78 people were injured by a car bomb at a police checkpoint planted by the PKK, and the nearby riot police headquarters was severely damaged.
-The Turkish government banned journalists and independent observers from entering the city to report on the attack.
+On 26 August 2016, 11 policemen were killed and 78 were injured in a car bomb attack, which was attributed to the PKK.
+The attack targeted a police checkpoint and severely damaged a nearby riot police headquarters.
+The Turkish government banned journalists and independent observers from entering the city to report on the bombing.

 Ecclesiastical history

 East Syriac

 At the city's foundation in the early 9th century, it was included in the diocese of Qardu, a suffragan of the Archdiocese of Nisibis in the Church of the East.
 In c.
 900, the diocese of Bezabde was moved and renamed to Gazarta (Jazirat Ibn ʿUmar in Syriac), and partially assumed the territory of the diocese of Qardu, which was also moved and renamed to its new seat Tamanon, having previously been based at Penek.
 Tamanon declined and at some point after the mention of its last bishop in 1265, its diocese was subsumed into the diocese of Gazarta.

 Eliya was archbishop of Gazarta and Amid in 1504.
 Gazarta was a prominent centre of manuscript production, and most surviving east Syriac manuscripts from the late 16th century were copied there.

 The Catholic Church of Mosul, later known as the Chaldean Catholic Church, split from the Church of the East in the schism of 1552, and its inaugural patriarch Shimun VIII Yohannan Sulaqa appointed Abdisho as archbishop of Gazarta in 1553.
 Shemon VII Ishoyahb, Patriarch of the Church of the East, appointed Joseph as archbishop of Gazarta in response in 1554.
 Abdisho succeeded Sulaqa as patriarch on his death in 1555.

 Gabriel was archbishop of Gazarta in 1586.
 There was an archbishop of Gazarta named John in 1594.
 Joseph was archbishop of Gazarta in 1610.
 A certain Joseph, archbishop of Gazarta, is mentioned in a manuscript in 1618 with the patriarch Eliya IX.
 An archbishop of Gazarta named Joseph is also mentioned in a manuscript in 1657.

 Joseph, archbishop of Gazarta, resided at the village of Shah in 1822.
 An archbishop named Joseph had two suffragan bishops, and served until his death in 1846.

 In 1850, the Church of the East diocese of Gazarta had 23 villages, 23 churches, 16 priests, and 220 families, whereas the Chaldean diocese of Gazarta had 7 villages, 6 churches, 5 priests, and 179 families.
 The Chaldean Catholic Church expanded considerably in the second half of the 19th century, and consequently its diocese of Gazarta grew to 20 villages, 15 priests, and 7,000 adherents in 1867.
 The Chaldean diocese decreased to 5200 adherents, with 17 churches and 14 priests, in 1896, but recovered by 1913 to 6400 adherents in 17 villages, with 11 churches and 17 priests.